How Does the Least Cost Path Work?

 The least cost path may be one of the best tools in the GIS arsenal for any linear infrastructure and routing application.

 But the key is that your input data are all logical, accurate, and complete.

 Only then can it determine the most cost-effective path by accumulating the least amount of “cost”.

-Are you try to find more raster analysis tools.
+Do you want to try out more raster analysis tools?
 Then, here are some more that can help you become a raster master: